VO Campeur Frameset

 Includes frame and 1" threaded fork.
 Headset not included.

 Here is what you, or your mechanic, need to know when building up the frame: The headset is 1" threaded (ISO), canti brakes, BB is standard ISO (or British) with a spindle length to match your choice of crank, 27.2mm seat post, it takes a 28.6mm clamp size front derailleur, 135mm rear spacing, 50-52mm fenders with 35-38mm tires.

-Note: this is an oversized item, so for orders to the contiguous US an additional $25.00 shipping charge will be added.
+Note: this is an oversized item, so our free shipping promotion does not apply.
+But your shipping cost will never exceed $21 for orders to the contiguous US.
 Shipping to Alaska, Hawaii, military addresses, and overseas will be quoted separately.
-Due to size restrictions, we can't frames to certain countries (at least not at reasonable cost).
+Due to size restrictions, we can't send frames to certain countries (at least not at reasonable cost).